 What Are Commercial Broker Lien Laws?

-Annual Report—Broker Lien Laws, (National Association of REALTORS® Multi-State Issue Tracker Library).
+Annual Report—Broker Lien Laws (National Association of REALTORS® State Issues Tracker Archive).
 Login required.
-Click on "Broker Lien Laws" in menu on left for state-by-state overview.
+Click on State & Local Resources, then click on State Issues Tracker.
+Click on Access the State Issues Tracker and click on "Broker Lien Laws" in menu on left for state-by-state overview.

 State Summaries & Updates

 What You Need to Know About Florida Commercial Real Estate Lien Law (Florida REALTORS®, Jul.
 11, 2022)

 - The lien belongs only to the broker and not to an employee or independent contractor of the broker.